A wide range of materials are available, from the traditional to the latest resin materials (white fillings)

 The recent developments in bonding techniques has made it possible to restore the tooth structures.
 This has made us more daring in making larger repairs to the teeth that have been undermined due to fractures or caries.
 The further back in the mouth, the bigger risk of failure of these fillings as the bite force is increasing.
 Therefore cast restorations might be a better choice in repairing severely damaged molars.
 Here are some example of repairs to large decays where a crown treatment was not a choice either due to cost or poor prognosis of the tooth

 It is also a fantastic tool to restore the lost tooth substance due to grinding and Para functional habits.
 This is unfortunately quite common.
-It is a graduate loss of tooth and often a-symtomatic until it is too late!
+It is a graduate loss of tooth and often a-symptomatic until it is too late!
 If it is not treated in good time, it will result in multiple fractures and severe alteration in natural dentition.
 Here you can see severe wear to the palatal aspect of all upper front teeth.
 This could have caused multiple fracture of front teeth if not caught on time.
-All restored with composit (white fillings)bonded to tooth.
+All restored with composite (white fillings)bonded to tooth.

 Crown and Bridgework